-Researchers use new molecular inhibitors to successfully hit difficult cancer targetFebruary 5th, 2013 in Cancer /
+Researchers use new molecular inhibitors to successfully hit difficult cancer targetFebruary 5, 2013 in Medicine & Health / Cancer

 Early laboratory tests are the first to successfully use an experimental molecular therapy to block a hard-to-target part of a protein complex linked to several types of invasive cancer.